 8. On a clear day, the Statue of Liberty and Ellis Island

-Also on the horizon, we will have the chance to see Liberty Island, the Statue of Liberty and Ellis Island.
+Also on the horizon, we will be able to see Liberty Island, the Statue of Liberty and Ellis Island.
 Both are must-sees when sightseeing and for which you can get tickets on Hellotickets and be assured of all the attractions that Manhattan has to offer.

 9. Central Park